HuecoHouse/NEW-APP/README.md

 ## Notes

 The in-browser PDF manipulation relies on the client device for processing, so hosting only needs to deliver the static assets—no server-side code is required.

+The interface loads [`pdf-lib`](https://github.com/Hopding/pdf-lib) from a CDN at runtime.
+If you plan to run the site without internet access, download that script locally and update `index.html` to point to your copy.